 For the reinforcement bars control, for example, the protocol states if the concrete can be poured or not.
 If minor works are still required, the protocol can conclude with further works to be finished but with the right to poor concrete.

-There is not uncommon that the structural engineer to forbidden the Builder to pour concrete until further verification is done, and the concrete mixer truck to be sent back to the producer.
+It is not uncommon for the structural engineer to forbid the Builder to pour concrete until further verification is done, and the concrete mixer truck to be sent back to the producer.

 The architect and/or the structural engineer are allowed to order partial demolitions and the stop of works.
 The Site Director can also order the stop of works, but not demolitions.
 If demolitions are required for compromised parts of the buildings, the Site Director should require the Architect and the Structural Engineer to order the partial demolitions.

-Although rarely an architect and the structural engineers order partial demolitions, it is done.
-The rebuild is done on the Builder expense.
+Although architects or structural engineers order partial demolitions, it happens.
+The rebuild is done at the Builder’s expense.

-Except for the Quality Protocols, the Builder should provide Technical Agreements for all the building materials used, as the design specifications required.
-For specific building materials, except for the Technical Agreements, the documents should also contain Laboratory Tests Reports on concrete testing cubes (10x10x01 cm), Laboratory Tests Reports on each steel charge.
+Except for the Quality Protocols, the Builder should provide Technical Agreements for all the building materials used, as the design specifications require.
+For specific building materials, except for the Technical Agreements, the documents should also contain Laboratory test reports on concrete testing cubes (10x10x01 cm) and laboratory test reports on each steel charge.

 All the documents mentioned: